Line picking algorithms

 Best bottom candidate

 The bottom depth is picked for each ping in the context of surrounding pings.
-Nine settings can be entered on the Line Pick page of the EV File Properties dialog box: Start depth (m), Stop depth (m), Minimum Sv for good pick (dB), Discrimination level (dB), Backstep range (m), Peak threshold (dB), Maximum dropouts (samples), Window radius and Minimum peak asymmetry.
+Nine settings can be entered under Single beam on the Lines and Surfaces page of the EV File Properties dialog box: Start depth (m), Stop depth (m), Minimum Sv for good pick (dB), Discrimination level (dB), Backstep range (m), Peak threshold (dB), Maximum dropouts (samples), Window radius and Minimum peak asymmetry.

 The same settings can be entered on the Best bottom candidate line pick page of the Line Properties dialog box for a virtual line created with the Best bottom candidate line pick operator.